×

 What does 5G mean for business?
 Industry examples

 The increasing availability of 5G is expected to create millions of new jobs and enable business and innovation to flourish in rural communities.
-But how will 5G in business benefit specific industries?
+Here’s more detail on how 5G in business will benefit specific industries.

 Healthcare

-5G’s fast speed lends itself to the healthcare sector, opening up new possibilities for expanding telehealth into rural areas, monitoring patients remotely with wearable devices, and swift transmission of test results and insurance documentation.
+5G’s fast speed lends itself to the healthcare sector, opening up new possibilities for expanding telehealth into rural areas, monitoring patients remotely with wearable devices, and speeding the transmission of test results and insurance documentation.

 Retail